osmandapp/docs/content/osmand/plugins/parking.md

 #### CALENDAR REMINDER

-**Calendar reminder** is helpful in keeping track of the time by setting reminders.
-To add one to your Calendar app, select the respective option when setting a time-limited Parking point.
+**Calendar reminder** is helpful in keeping track of the time by highlighting the end of Parking.
+To add a reminder about the end of Parking time to your Calendar app, select the respective option when setting a time-limited Parking point.

 ![Parking reminder in Calendar](/assets/images/plugins/parking/ios_parking_in_calendar.png)